solana-developers/cu_optimizations/readme.md

 ### Non standart heap allocators

-The standart heap allocator is a bump heap allocator which does not free memory.
+The standard heap allocator is a bump heap allocator which does not free memory.
 This can lead to out of memory errors if you use a lot of memory.
 You can use a different heap allocator.

 Metaplex token meta data program uses smalloc heap for example: https://github.com/metaplex-foundation/mpl-core-candy-machine/pull/10

 ### Different entry points

-The standart entry points is not necessarily the most efficient one.
+The standard entry points is not necessarily the most efficient one.
 You can use a different entry point to save CU.
 For example the no_std entry point: https://github.com/cavemanloverboy/solana-nostd-entrypoint It uses unsafe rust though.
 You can read on some comparison of different entry points here: https://github.com/hetdagli234/optimising-solana-programs/tree/main